Social anxiety disorder: Behavioral aspects

 Social anxiety disorder is a persistent fear of one or more situations in which the person is exposed to possible scrutiny by others and fears that they may do something or act in a way that will be humiliating or embarrassing.
 It exceeds normal "shyness" as it leads to excessive social avoidance and substantial social or occupational impairment.

 Those who have social anxiety disorder fear being judged by others in society.
 In particular, individuals with social anxiety are nervous in the presence of people with authority and feel uncomfortable during physical examinations.
 People who have this disorder may behave a certain way or say something and then feel embarrassed or humiliated after.
 As a result, they often choose to isolate themselves from society to avoid such situations.
 They may also feel uncomfortable meeting people they do not know and act distant when they are with large groups of people.
 In some cases, they may show evidence of this disorder by avoiding eye contact, or blushing when someone is talking to them.

 Physiological aspects

 Physiological effects may include excessive sweating, nausea, difficulty breathing, shaking, palpitations, and increased heart rate.

 Social aspects

 People with SAD avoid situations that most people consider normal.
 People with SAD avoid all or most social situations and hide from others, which can affect their personal relationships.
 Social phobia can completely remove people from social situations due to the irrational fear of these situations.
 People with SAD may be addicted to social media networks, have sleep deprivation, and feel good when they avoid human interactions.
 SAD can also lead to low self-esteem, negative thoughts, major depressive disorder, sensitivity to criticism, and poor social skills that do not improve.
 People with SAD experience anxiety in a variety of social situations, from important, meaningful encounters to common situations.
-These people may feel more nervous in job interviews, dates, interactions with authority, or at work.
+These people may feel more nervous in job interviews, dates, interactions with authority, or at work and school.